Horizontal-org/Tella-website/docs/features.md

 ## Import files from device

 The user can import files into Tella to keep them secured by using the import feature.
 They can import files by going to the **Add ( + )** button on either All files, Images, Video, Audio or Documents depending on the type of file they wish to import and then **Import from device**.
 The files will be kept secured at Tella, but to make sure the files cannot be found outside of Tella, the user will need to manually delete those from your device.

+## Open files in Tella

-Currently only images, videos and audios can be visualized inside Tella.
+On Tella Android only images, videos and audios can be visualized inside Tella.
 Other files, like PDFs, must be exported to be opened.
+For iOS it is possible to visualize images, videos, audios and PDF files.

 ## Camouflage